-“I believed in the energy and potential of Pittsburgh.
+“I believe in the energy and potential of Pittsburgh.
 That’s why I stayed.”

-Ned also plays tennis four times a week on a U.S. Tennis Association league team that includes players from Italy, Colombia, New York and Atlanta.They have a range of court choices including the Frick Park clay courts, Schenley Park, and the Mellon Park Tennis Center.
+In his spare time, Ned sits on the board of Big Brothers Big Sisters of Greater Pittsburgh.
+He also plays tennis four times a week on a U.S. Tennis Association league team that includes players from Italy, India, China and Colombia, as well as from New York and Atlanta - all of whom are finding success in Pittsburgh.
+Look for them next time you're near the courts at Frick Park (clay courts!), Schenley Park or the Mellon Park Tennis Center.